-- Part Of Speech (POS) tags include nouns, personal pronouns, impersonal pronouns, adjectives, adverbs, verbs, auxiliary verbs, prepositions and articles. - Long words are defined as words longer than 6 letters. - Sentiment scores are weighted over all tweets of a user by tweet length. - Scores over 100 topics are extracted from the tweets.
+- adverbs, verbs, auxiliary verbs, prepositions and articles. - 2 Long words are defined as words longer than 6 letters. - 3 Sentiment scores are weighted over all tweets of a user by tweet length. - 4 Scores over 100 topics are extracted from the tweets.